Eschatologue/CM_wiki/docs/gameplay/homebrew/resolve.md

 While this condition is in effect, you gain several benefits:

-- **Recovery:** You restore hit points up to half of your lost hit points, and whenever you are at *Death’s Door*, *Death’s Door* ends immediately.
+- **Recovery:** You restore Hit Points up to half of your lost Hit Points, and whenever you are at *Death’s Door*, *Death’s Door* ends immediately.
 - **Suppressed Conditions:** Conditions such as *paralyzed*, *frightened,* and *charmed* on you are suppressed for the duration.
 When the duration ends, any suppressed effect resumes, provided that its duration has not expired in the meantime.

 Immediately after you receive this condition, you roll a d10 and gain a virtue depending on the result: